jpcoding/CSNotes/cpp/cmake_notes.md

 ### link to user shared library via pkgconfig

 Sometimes cmake will use pkg_search_module to find shared library.
-User witout root access cannot make change to `pkg-config`.
-A quick fix would be the follwing solutin.
+User without root access cannot make change to `pkg-config`.
+A quick fix would be the follwing solution.

 `set(ENV{PKG_CONFIG_PATH} "$ENV{PKG_CONFIG_PATH}:/path/to/user/lib/pkgconfig")`